harding/old-docs-history-bitcoin.org/en/developer-guide.md

 subsections will each address the three common steps and the three occasional or optional steps.

+It is worth mentioning that each of these steps can be outsourced by using third party APIs and services.

 {% endautocrossref %}

 ### Calculating Order Totals In Satoshis